roc-lang/roc/www/wip_new_website/content/fast.md

 ## [Fast programs](#fast-programs) {#fast-programs}

 What "fast" means in embedded systems is different from what it means in games, which in turn is different from what it means on the Web.
-To better understand Roc’s performance capabilities, let's look at the upper bound of how fast optimized Roc programs are capable of running, and the lower bound of what types of languages Roc should generally outperform.
+To better understand Roc's performance capabilities, let's look at the upper bound of how fast optimized Roc programs are capable of running, and the lower bound of what types of languages Roc should generally outperform.

 ### [Limiting factors: memory management and async I/O](#limiting-factors) {#limiting-factors}